-The Horizon 7.0 AT can hold users who weigh up to 325 pounds, which is about average for a treadmill of this quality.
+The Horizon 7.0 AT can support up to 325 pounds.
+This is about average for a treadmill of this quality.

 Folding Options and Dimensions

-You only need a regular household plug to power this unit, which is 60Hz, 120V.
+You only need a regular 120v household plug to power this treadmill.

 Belt Information and Roller Size

 The belt on the Horizon 7.0 AT is made of durable silicon and is 1.6mm thick.
 The rollers are a little undersized for hardcore runners at 2.36 inches.
 While the average person will likely be fine with rollers of this size, those who like to go for long runs may want to target a treadmill with bigger rollers since they’ll decrease the wear on the belt.